NovakDistributed/macroverse-token-api/README.md

 You need to have Cloudflare's [`wrangler` tool](https://github.com/cloudflare/wrangler) to deploy.

-For development, with Wrangler 1.8+, you can do:
+For development, you can do:

 ```
 wrangler dev